uranian throne

 The grey condensed, becoming browner.
 It thickened into a heavy smudge which caused her to shrink back in her chair.

-The thing looked like a sort of bulgy tornado.
-Its midriff whirled with ropy, muddy vapours.
-In a strangled whisper Hyala asked, "What is that?"
+In a strangled whisper, staring at what looked like a sort of bulgy tornado, its midriff whirled with ropy, muddy vapours, Hyala asked: "What is that?"

-“This,” said Dynoom, “is what I dared to investigate on my last visit here.
-Remember the encouragement you gave me, that evening?"
+“It's what I dared to investigate on my last visit here.
+Remember the encouragement you gave me that evening?"

 "No!"